US residential cleaning market, mapped

 You need real-time licensing or bonding status.
 State and municipal licensing portals publish that with appeal periods and reinstatement windows that move daily.
 We refresh monthly, which is the right cadence for prospecting and the wrong cadence for compliance gatekeeping.

-If you Google "largest cleaning services in the US," the top result is almost always an IBISWorld extract or a Statista list, with the rest of the page filled out by a franchise-aggregator blog that copied the franchisor's own marketing page.
-IBISWorld and Statista are excellent for what they do, which is size the market on revenue and an estimated establishment count.
+If you Google “largest cleaning services in the US,” the top result is almost always a generalist industry-report extract, with the rest of the page filled out by a franchise-aggregator blog that copied the franchisor’s own marketing page.
+Those reports do one job well: size the market on revenue and an estimated establishment count.
 That is the right lens for an investor deck.
 It is not the right lens for figuring out which 30,000 owner-operators your AE team should call this quarter.

 The first problem is the lump.
-Public reports mix residential maid service, carpet and upholstery cleaning, window cleaning, post-construction cleanup, vacation rental turnovers, and disaster restoration into one "cleaning services" headline.
-By revenue, that headline is dominated by ServiceMaster Brands, Belfor, and Neighborly, the franchise holding companies.
+Public reports mix residential maid service, carpet and upholstery cleaning, window cleaning, post-construction cleanup, vacation rental turnovers, and disaster restoration into one “cleaning services” headline.
+By revenue, that headline is dominated by ServiceMaster Brands, Belfor, and Neighborly.
 By US locations, the top 10 brands run about 2.6 percent of the establishment count.
-The other 97 percent is somebody else's van.
+The other 97 percent is somebody else’s van.

 The second problem is that enterprise B2B databases roll up by parent and lose the buyer.
-They show "ServiceMaster Brands" as one customer at the Atlanta HQ and the 327 Merry Maids franchisees collapse into a single row.
-The actual buyer for most residential cleaning vendor categories is a franchisee, a regional operator, or an independent owner who never reports up to corporate procurement.
-Statista sees the revenue but not the procurement seat.
+They show “Neighborly” as one customer at the Waco HQ and the 237 Molly Maid franchisees collapse into a single row.
+The actual buyer for most residential cleaning vendor categories is the franchisee, a regional operator, or an independent owner who never reports up to corporate procurement.
+Industry reports see the revenue but not the procurement seat.
 Generalist databases see the parent but not the franchisee.
-The location-level view sees both.

-The third problem is the rollup quality on the source side.
+The third problem is rollup quality on the source side.
 The Orbital data underlying this page started with a list that mixed pool service, gutter protection, and B2B janitorial into the home-cleaning bucket.
-We had to drop Pinch A Penny Pool Patio Spa, LeafFilter, Premier Pools, Blue Haven Pools, and Leafguard before the table told the right story, and we had to move City Wide, Coverall, Jani-King, and Jan-Pro into a commercial-janitorial sister bucket.
+We had to drop Pinch A Penny, LeafFilter, Premier Pools, and Leafguard before the table told the right story, and move City Wide, Coverall, Jani-King, and Jan-Pro into a commercial-janitorial sister bucket.
 If your vendor data provider has not done that cleanup, you are dialing pool guys when you wanted maid-service owners.
-US Census County Business Patterns NAICS 561720 is the establishment anchor; this page is the location-level layer on top.

 Questions